seejl25/landing_page/README.md

 # landing_page
-Creating my first landing page template using HTML and CSS Attempt at creating a landing page for a tuition centre
+Creating a landing page project by TheOdinProject Provided with a template of how the landing page should look like Decided to get more creative by making it similar to a tuition centre homepage

+Created a "Register Now" form page which will appear when users click on the "sign up" button